Napier to host all three Blackcaps versus Australia T20 matches to mitigate Covid risks

-New Zealand Cricket has announced a huge shake-up to its upcoming schedule which will see all three T20 international matches between the Blackcaps and Australia played in Napier.
+All three T20 international matches between the Black Caps and Australia will be played in Napier.

-The announcement is aimed at mitigating risks for the Blackcaps and White Ferns as well as international sides visiting the country.
+New Zealand Cricket announced the huge shake-up to its upcoming schedule, which is aimed at mitigating risks for the Black Caps and White Ferns as well as international sides visiting the country.

-Australia's three T20 matches against the Blackcaps in March originally included two games in Wellington and one in Napier.
+Two of Australia's three T20 matches against the Black Caps in March were originally to have been played in Wellington and one in Napier.

-All three will now be played at Napier's McLean Park subject to MIQ availability.
+All three will now be played at Napier's McLean Park, subject to MIQ availability, and are scheduled for March 17, 18 and 20.

-If the region is 'red' according to Covid traffic light levels, crowd numbers will be restricted.
+If the region is "red" according to Covid traffic light levels, crowd numbers will be heavily restricted for the series in Napier.
+It is understood just a few hundred would be able to attend.

+If the region is at "orange" up to 10,000 people can pack into the ground and watch the games.

+Meanwhile, the White Ferns matches against India originally scheduled for McLean Park on February 9 and 11 have now been moved to Queenstown.

 NZ Cricket chief executive David White said the intent was to play all matches on the dates, and at the times, previously scheduled.